Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Prothrombin time, or PT

-Your doctor may also order other tests that measure:
+Your healthcare provider may also order other tests that measure:

 Your liver's ability to process substances from your blood

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 ALT levels are normally less than 40 international units per liter (IU/L).
 Levels above 1,000 IU/L may be a sign of: